JensLincke/PDFMarkupAndNotesExtractor/README.md

 Skim, a PDF annotation programm, provides similar extraction facilities, but only for notes taken with itself.
 It allows to convert existing annotations from "Preview", but the converted annotations do not contain the marked up text.

+There is a nice skim based workflow http://hackademic.postach.io/export-all-skim-notes-directly-to-evernote that also exports the annotations to evernote.

 ## Copyright
 under MIT License (MIT)
 Copyright (c) 2014 Jens Lincke